tech1ee/currensee/currensee/README.md

 ## Security Notes

-- The `firebase_options.dart` file in the repository contains Firebase API keys, but these are safe to include in public repositories as they require additional security rules on the Firebase console to secure your data
+- The Firebase configuration files and API keys are now managed through environment variables (.env)
+- Never commit the `.env` file to version control (it's already added to `.gitignore`)
+- For development, use `.env.example` as a template to create your own `.env` file
+- For CI/CD and production deployments, inject environment variables through your build pipeline
+- Use test API keys for AdMob during development and testing
-- For production deployments, ensure proper Firebase security rules are configured
+- Make sure Firebase security rules are properly configured
-- Any additional API keys should be stored in environment variables or a secure storage solution, not hardcoded in the app
+- All API keys are loaded at runtime from environment variables, making the app more secure